Plantation, FL, Legal Malpractice Attorney

 But, you can hold an attorney responsible for their negligence or intentional wrongdoing, and we are here to fight for justice for you.

 If you believe that you have been the victim of legal malpractice, please do not wait until it is too late to get help.
-Call the Plantation, FL, legal malpractice attorneys of Fenster & Cohen, P.A. by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online today to schedule your free initial consultation.
+Call the Plantation, FL, legal malpractice attorneys of Fenster & Cohen, P.A. by calling (954) 473-1500 or contact us online today to schedule your free initial consultation.